Police Tactical Unit (Singapore): Incidents

+Organization

+The PTU is under the operational command of the Special Operations Command with the K-9 unit and the STAR unit.

+Based in Queenstown, it is the main anti-rioting and disaster-management unit of the police force.
+They are also called upon to handle cases of serious crime in progress, particularly cases involving firearms.
+From 2004, PTU officers also presented greater public prominence when they conducted patrols in public areas, such as at Orchard Road, Holland Village and Serangoon Gardens Estate, partly as a response to greater terrorism concerns.

 Uniforms

-The Police Tactical Unit officers have traditionally worn the Combat Dress, also known as the no. 4 police uniform.
+Back then, the Police Tactical Unit officers have traditionally worn the police No.4 combat dress.
 This consists of a blue beret, long-sleeved blue polyester shirt with concealed plastic buttons, black combat belt, blue combat trousers, and black combat boots.
 The sleeves may be folded up during the day and rolled down at dusk or during tactical training and operations.

-In 2005, the uniform underwent a major review, and a new tactical uniform was introduced.
+In 2005, the uniform underwent a major review, and a newer combat uniform was introduced.
 The red beret was introduced to facilitate ease of spotting PTU officers in the event of a major crowd control incident.
 The combat uniform was also redesigned to a more loose-fitting attire with utility pockets, and the material changed to a cotton-polyester mix which is more durable and fire resistant.
 The colour of the uniform is also changed to a darker shade of blue for tactical purposes.
 High-heel boots with garters were also introduced.

+Currently, the Police Tactical Unit are wearing fire retardant uniform for operational effectiveness and common usage.
+The blue police No.4 uniforms are still being used for events, trainings, courses and other deployments.

+Training

+PTU officers have opportunities for joint training with foreign units, including the HKPF's Police Tactical Unit, the Korean National Police Agency's Special Weapons and Tactics Unit, and the French National Police's Compagnies Républicaines de Sécurité and RAID tactical unit.